mardix/assembly/docs/docs/index.md

 - Class methods (action) could be accessed: hello_world(self) becomes 'hello-world'

-- Easy rending and render decorator
+- RESTful API

+- Automatic view rendering

 - Auto route can be edited with @route()

-- Restful: GET, POST, PUT, DELETE

-- REST API Ready

 - Markdown friendly.
 Inclusion of a markdown file will turn into HTML